'Cabaret' review — 'Willkommen' to a Kit Kat Club like no other

 Cabaret's ending has been staged in many ways over the years.
 A more overtly bleak one akin to those of previous revivals may feel too on-the-nose today, but this production’s thesis — that a lack of individuality is a fate worse than death — ignores that falling into line and becoming a good soldier wasn’t an option for most of the people on stage: queer people, political dissidents, and Jewish people and those close to them in Weimar Germany.
 Watching the cast transform into lifelike versions of the wooden dolls they play with in Act One is effective but further signals the disconnect in this production.

 As Sally downs gin, this production of Cabaret wants audiences to drink and keep drinking.
-This is even encouraged in the theatre's news design, which adds ledges to orchestra seating to accommodate glasses.
+This is even encouraged in the theatre's new design, which adds ledges to orchestra seating to accommodate glasses.
 Scenic and house design by Tom Scutt immerses the audience in the atmosphere of the Kit Kat Club, but this eventually clashes with the heart of the show.

 Following a haunting “Tomorrow Belongs to Me (Reprise),” during which stage platforms rise as the core characters watch their nation’s fate emerge, waitstaff serve the audience with cheesecake, sorbet, and more alcohol at intermission.
 As the rising tide of fascism swallows the illusion of the Kit Kat Club, the production encourages you to keep partying, to keep spending that money that makes the world go ‘round.